Film watched: Gorgo

 - Crow and Servo are in hot water with the mob over their planned line of Gorgo erotic calendars when they can't find a single woman in today's film.
 Mike points out two; one in Nara Island, another during Mama Gorgo's rampage.
 Pearl and Maltin are shocked as the film seemingly had no serious effect on Mike or the 'Bots.
 For a worse film, Maltin suggests one with Mickey Rourke, and teams up with Pearl for future experiments.

 The MST3K presentation contains examples of:

 - Big "SHUT UP!": Tom makes Mama Gorgo give one as she's roaring when the obnoxious reporter gives one navel-gazing monologue too many.

 - British Teeth: Mike quips that Gorgo has the best teeth in England.

-- The Cameo: Leonard Maltin appears to advise Pearl on what bad movies to show Mike and the bots.
-He recommends this; though he confesses to liking it himself (having given it an above-average rating in his movie guide), although it supposedly put some of his assistants into intensive care.
+- The Cameo: Entertainment Tonight critic Leonard Maltin appears to advise Pearl on what bad movies to show Mike and the bots.
+He recommends this; while he confesses to liking it himself (having given it an above-average rating in his movie guide), it supposedly put two of his assistant editors into intensive care.